elixir-plug/plug_crypto/README.md

 end
 ```

-If you're using [Plug][plug], you can already use the functionality in plug_crypto since Plug depends on it.
+If you're using [Plug](https://github.com/elixir-plug/plug), you can already use the functionality in plug_crypto since Plug depends on it.

 ## Contributing